-Funding to provide a safe place for kids of all ages and to have a safe haven for these previously neglected and/or abused animals comes from private donations, board participation, grants, and fundraiser activities.
+We can save between 100 to 900 horses a year doing these round up and funding to provide a safe place for kids of all ages and to have a safe haven for these previously neglected and/or abused animals comes from private donations, board participation, grants and fundraiser activities.
 Yes, we need hay, cash, volunteers, and even more kids for the horses to love.

 Some of our horses cannot be ridden because they have been so badly abused in their past that only a few people can get close to these wonderful creatures.
 Gaining trust is a very slow process but once that trust has been gained, the love is beyond comprehension.